redis/redis-doc/commands/sdiff.md

 @complexity

-O(N) with N being the total number of elements of all the sets_
+O(N) where N is the total number of elements in all given sets.

-Return the members of a set resulting from the difference between the firs set provided and all the successive sets.
-Example:
+Returns the members of the set resulting from the difference between the first set and all the successive sets.

+For example:

-    key1 = x,a,b,c
+    key1 = {a,b,c,d}
-    key2 = c
+    key2 = {c}
-    key3 = a,d
+    key3 = {a,c,e}
-    SDIFF key1,key2,key3 = x,b
+    SDIFF key1 key2 key3 = {b,d}

-Non existing keys are considered like empty sets.
+Keys that do not exist are considered to be empty sets.

 @return

-@multi-bulk-reply, specifically the list of common elements.
+@multi-bulk-reply: list with members of the resulting set.